databrickslabs/ucx/README.md

 ### Details of package installation

-Since the package itself is managed with poetry, to re-use it inside the notebooks we'll need to do the following:
+Since the package itself is managed with `poetry`, to re-use it inside the notebooks we're doing the following:

-1. Install package dependencies
+1. Installing the package dependencies via poetry export
+2. Adding the package itself to the notebook via `sys.path`